 The majority of the remaining intersecting roads and property access would be restricted to 'left-in' and 'left-out' except where local roads are proposed to be truncated thereby restricting access the highway.
-In these locations, service roads have been proposed.

 The proposed access arrangements for roads that intersect the existing highway are outlined in Table 6-1 which shows intersection and access treatments for the interim and ultimate upgrades.